esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

 To monitor MongooseIM during load testing, we recommend the following open source applications:

-- [Graphite](http://graphite.wikidot.com/) is used for data presentation.
+- [Grafana](https://grafana.com/) is used for data presentation.
+- [Graphite](http://graphiteapp.org/) is a server used for metrics storage.
 - [collectd](http://collectd.org/) is a daemon running on the monitored nodes capturing data related to CPU and Memory usage, IO etc.

 ### Plug-in Exometer reporters